Warren

 By Noraly Schoenmaker

-I might be the only guy in the group of male motorcycle riders I know who doesn’t follow the Itchy Boots YouTube channel.
+I don’t follow the Itchy Boots YouTube channel.
 I watched a little when Noraly was in the Antofagasta de la Sierra but nothing more.
-That’s not a negative review – I can’t watch any of the popular moto vloggers for very long.
+That’s not a negative review because I really can’t bring myself to watch any of the popular moto vloggers for long enough to give a review.

-I noticed Noraly’s book was being released so decided I would add it to my Kindle for the multi flight journey from Townsville to Munich and am writing this review whilst still in route at Doha having finished the book in about 6 hours.
+I noticed Noraly’s book being released so decided I would add it to my Kindle for the multi flight journey from Townsville to Munich and am writing this review whilst still in route at Doha airport having finished the book in roughly 6 hours.

 I enjoyed reading it far more than I expected.
-It follows the story of Noraly’s decision to leave stable employment and try to make it as initially a traditional travel blogger/writer before setting her sights on being a full time moto vlogger.
+It follows the story of Noraly’s decision to leave stable employment and try to make it initially as a travel blogger before setting her sights on being a full time moto vlogger.

-Not being a follower I was unaware of the extensive non moto travel Noraly had completed prior to this in her professional career and those stories interested me as much as the moto ride she did from India to Malaysia then from Oman to Netherlands.
+Not being a follower I was unaware of this first moto journey Noraly took or the extensive non moto travel Noraly had completed prior to this in her professional career and those non moto stories interested me as much as the ride she did from India to Malaysia then from Oman to Netherlands.

-A common theme in many moto travel stories are chapters about being under equipped for the conditions and there are quite a few of those in this book.
-I don’t think any rider in any story I have read ever owned Gore-tex boots.
-I sometimes find myself saying out loud FFS please just buy some proper riding gear.
-But then I remember I never used to own any decent gear either until much later in my riding.
+A common theme in every moto adventure story is being under dressed for the conditions and there are a few chapters featuring this in the book.
+I sometimes find myself saying out loud please just buy some proper riding gear when reading these moto stories.
+But then I remember I never used to own any decent gear either until much later in life.
+It’s a weird thing we riders do as a decent setup these days doesn’t cost a fortune long as you ignore the marketing hype of big brands.

 I found the writing well paced.
-Whilst I was not interested in reading anymore about riding Central Asia (because every single overland rider seems to write about there) I got through those chapters easy.
+Whilst I was not really interested in reading more about riding Central Asia (because every moto writer has already written about riding that region) I got through those chapters easy.
 The only criticism I can think of is Noraly brings up her ex and his affair more times than is necessary.
-I didn’t mind once but the rest felt like it was just out of spite.

-Anyway you don’t need to be a fan or follower of the channel to enjoy this book.
-Highly recommended.
+Anyway you don’t need to be a follower of the channel to enjoy this book.
+I liked it a lot and recommend it.

 Leave a Comment